+Wondering what to do in Revelstoke, British Columbia?
 Revelstoke is easily one of our favorite places to visit in all of Canada.
-It’s a small town near the Selkirk Mountains and Glacier National Park that is famed around the world for its epic powder.
+It’s a small town near the Selkirk Mountains and Glacier National Park that is famed worldwide for its epic powder.

 The Best Things to do in Revelstoke in the Winter

 I can’t write a post about the best things to do in Revelstoke without mentioning skiing and snowboarding at Revelstoke Mountain Resort.
 Hands down, Revelstoke is one of the best places to ski in Canada, if not the world.
 There aren’t many resorts in North America you could describe as up and coming, but Revelstoke Mountain Resort is just that.

 It has a reputation that proceeds itself for amazing freeride terrain, tree skiing, and legendary powder.
 A large portion of this resort was previously only accessible via cat skis until the 2007/2008 season when a gondola and two fast chairlifts were added.